 Meat

-Most animal meats and seafood are ‘hot’ in the property and may aggravate Pitta in excess.
+Most animal meats and seafood are ‘hot’ on the property and may aggravate Pitta in excess.
 Turkey and goat’s meat, however, are good.
 So intake of animal proteins should be moderated.
 Egg whites and milk can replace them.

 Fruits